Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Results

-First, we project the two spot excitation pattern similar to the one shown in Sec~\ref{subsec_dist} with two horizontally polarised pumping spots separated by $d=20$ $\mu$m distance, see Fig.~\ref{fig:triad}(a,d,g).
+First, we project the two-spot excitation pattern similar to the one shown in Sec~\ref{subsec_dist} with two horizontally polarised pumping spots separated by $d=20$ $\mu$m distance, see Fig.~\ref{fig:triad}(a,d,g).
 The extended horizontally polarised lasing supermode of the odd parity ($\Delta\phi =\pi$ phase difference) is formed as evidenced in both real- and Fourier-space.
 We then project an additional horizontally polarised pumping spot in the middle between the initial two spots, making pump spots pairwise separated by $d/2=10$ $\mu$m, as shown in Fig.~\ref{fig:triad}(b,e,h).
-The "triad" supermode coherent state is verified in both real and Fourier space with a $\pi$ phase difference between each pair of the phase-locked lasing states.
+The triad supermode coherent state is verified in both real and Fourier space with a $\pi$ phase difference between each pair of the phase-locked lasing states.
 Interestingly, two subsets of fringes are distinguishable in the Fourier-space.
-One with the same period of the fringes as for a dyad but with a lower relative intensity, showing phase-locking between outer states and the second at a higher intensity and a period two times larger, showing strong phase-locking between each pair of the nearest neighbours.
+One with the same period of the fringes as for a dyad but with a lower relative intensity, showing phase-locking between outer states and the second at a higher intensity and a period twice as large, showing strong phase-locking between each pair of the nearest neighbours.

 However, when we flip the polarisation of the central pump spot to the vertical one, both real and Fourier-space distributions change dramatically, see Fig.~\ref{fig:triad}(c,f,i).
 First, the fringes in the real space are not visible, due to the low intensity similar to the case of the far-separated dyad [Fig.~\ref{fig:triad}(a)].
-The Fourier space shows a superposition of two states.
-The first originates from a NNN type of coupling between the edge states which is visible with the odd parity and the same periodicity as the one observed for the far-separated dyad.
-The second mode is ring-shaped and corresponds to the Fourier space profile of an isolated central lasing state.
+The Fourier space shows a superposition of two states, see Supplementary Note 4 for details.
+The first originates from a NNN type of coupling between the horizontally polarised edge states, which is visible with the odd parity and the same periodicity as the one observed for the far-separated dyad.
+The second mode is ring-shaped and corresponds to the Fourier space profile of an isolated vertically polarised central lasing state.
 Thus we eliminate the coupling between the nearest neighbours by exciting the lasing state in the middle with the opposite polarisation to the outer pump spots, while the NNN coupling is still present.